With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 According to Numbeo, the overall cost of living in Lisbon is approximately 38.3% lower than in London, excluding rent.
 When including rent, the difference increases to 41.1% in favor of Lisbon.

-Other everyday expenses also tend to be lower in Lisbon.
+Other everyday expenses also tend to make the price of living in Lisbon Portugal lower.
 Restaurant prices are about 38.7% less, and groceries are approximately 27.1% cheaper compared to London.

 However, it’s important to note that local purchasing power in Lisbon is 43.1% lower than in London, indicating that average salaries are also lower.
 Therefore, while expenses are reduced, income levels may also be comparatively less.